|

 VENEZUELA, 1991, the 5th centenary of the birth of St. Ignatius, Scott 1445d

-considered the first move towards civil reconciliation after the war.
+considered the first move toward civil reconciliation after the war.

 SPAIN, 1956, cinderellas for the 75th anniversary of the Black Madonna being proclaimed patron saint of Catalonia by Pope Leo XIII.